 The Problem With Leaving Your Spouse Off the Reverse Mortgage

 Reverse mortgages have historically been written so that once the borrower dies, the surviving spouse (who was not named on the loan) is often told he or she has to repay the loan immediately or else the lender will foreclose on the property.

 The law is changing.
 In 2013, a federal court ruled that the HUD regulation that allows lenders to demand that surviving spouses immediately repay reverse mortgage loans upon the death of their spouses violates federal law.
 Under new HUD guidelines, for loans issued on or after August 4, 2014, the non-borrowing spouse may remain in the home after the borrower dies (and the loan repayment will be deferred) so long as certain criteria is met.
-For HECMs taken out before August 4, 2014, the lender has the option to assign the reverse mortgage to HUD if the non-borrowing spouse meets certain criteria and the loan repayment will be deferred.
+For HECMs taken out before August 4, 2014, the lender can choose to hold off on starting foreclosure proceedings for 60 days in some cases.
 (Learn more in Nolo’s article New Rule – Spouses Not Named on Reverse Mortgages Are Protected From Foreclosure.)

 Another Issue: You Could Run Out of Money

 You, and especially your spouse, are both relatively young to be taking out a reverse mortgage considering the average lifespan in the U.S. is almost 80 years.
 You could spend down the equity in your home early on and then not have enough funds available down the road to cover your expenses, which could likely include health care costs, as well as taxes, insurance, and upkeep for the property.

 Also, keep in mind that to get the reverse mortgage you’ll typically first have to pay off the existing mortgage with the reverse mortgage funds.
 (Learn more in Nolo’s article What are my responsibilities if I get a reverse mortgage?)